lucascantor/blog.lucascantor.com/content/posts/2025/02-17-automatic-okta-profile-attribute-validation.md

 ![Adding a custom Okta profile attribute as an enumerated list of valid values](/images/add-attribute.png)

 If your HR team wants to start sending different values from your HRIS to Okta for this profile attribute, they'll need to coordinate a proper change management request with you to update the enumerated list of values first!
 Otherwise, the updates simply won't happen.
-Now, this is a great failsafe, since it prevents the sort of catastophic mass-unassignment of apps described above... but it's not exactly ideal either, since this will be entirely silent, and neither you nor your HR team will know there's a problem that needs to be addressed.
+Now, this is a great failsafe, since it prevents the sort of catastrophic mass-unassignment of apps described above... but it's not exactly ideal either, since this will be entirely silent, and neither you nor your HR team will know there's a problem that needs to be addressed.

 Luckily, you can easily automate monitoring and alerting for when invalid data is being imported from your HRIS into Okta too.
 Let's say your HRIS is Workday.
 In that case, create a new group in Okta called `Invalid Workday Data` for users with invalid data coming into Okta from Workday as your profile source.
 Then you can create a group rule to add users to this new `Invalid Workday Data` group if their `department` profile attribute value isn't equal to their `department_enum` profile attribute value.
 With both of these profile attributes mapped identically in Okta from the same value in Workday, this rule will _only_ apply to users with a value in Workday that isn't in your enumerated list of valid values: